kxtara/Apple-Calculator/README.md

 ### Useful resources

-- [Open AI](https://chat.openai.com/) - This helped me with explaining different methods in JavaScript.
+- [Open AI](https://chat.openai.com/) - This helped me with explaining different methods and regular expressions in JavaScript.

 - [W3Shools](https://www.w3schools.com/css/css_grid.asp) - This helped me implement the layout of the buttons for the calculator using CSS Grid.